Epigenome editing

 Epigenome editing or epigenome engineering is a type of genetic engineering in which the epigenome is modified at specific sites using engineered molecules targeted to those sites (as opposed to whole-genome modifications).
 Whereas gene editing involves changing the actual DNA sequence itself, epigenetic editing involves modifying and presenting DNA sequences to proteins and other DNA binding factors that influence DNA function.
 By "editing" epigenomic features in this manner, researchers can determine the exact biological role of an epigenetic modification at the site in question.

-The engineered proteins used for epigenome editing are composed of a DNA binding domain that target specific sequences and an effector domain that modifies epigenomic features.
+The engineered proteins used for epigenome editing are composed of a DNA binding domain that targets specific sequences and an effector domain that modifies epigenomic features.
 Currently, three major groups of DNA binding proteins have been predominantly used for epigenome editing: Zinc finger proteins, Transcription Activator-Like Effectors (TALEs) and nuclease deficient Cas9 fusions (CRISPR).

 General concept

 Comparing genome-wide epigenetic maps with gene expression has allowed researchers to assign either activating or repressing roles to specific modifications.
 The importance of DNA sequence in regulating the epigenome has been demonstrated by using DNA motifs to predict epigenomic modification.
 Further insights into mechanisms behind epigenetics have come from in vitro biochemical and structural analyses.
 Using model organisms, researchers have been able to describe the role of many chromatin factors through knockout studies.
 However knocking out an entire chromatin modifier has massive effects on the entire genome, which may not be an accurate representation of its function in a specific context.
 As one example of this, DNA methylation occurs at repeat regions, promoters, enhancers, and gene bodies.
 Although DNA methylation at gene promoters typically correlates with gene repression, methylation at gene bodies is correlated with gene activation, and DNA methylation may also play a role in gene splicing.
 The ability to directly target and edit individual methylation sites is critical to determining the exact function of DNA methylation at a specific site.
 Epigenome editing is a powerful tool that allows this type of analysis.
 For site-specific DNA methylation editing as well as for histone editing, genome editing systems have been adapted into epigene editing systems.
 In short, genome homing proteins with engineered or naturally occurring nuclease functions for gene editing, can be mutated and adapted into purely delivery systems.
 An epigenetic modifying enzyme or domain can be fused to the homing protein and local epigenetic modifications can be altered upon protein recruitment.
 Exceptionally for DNA methylation, the homing domain itself can be enough to interfere with normal epigenetic processes to lead to targeted epigenetic editing.